 - Control who has access—This includes restricting what employees are allowed as well as delivery personnel, visitors, and more.
 Areas will require different levels of access and will require different personnel in each.
 For example, the research and development team will be allowed places your clients will not.
 That is a simple, logical way to protect your business.

 - Enforce operating hours—If it’s after business hours, you don’t want someone to walk in off the street regardless of if people are still in the building.
-However, if your gate and main door are still open as employees leave in the evening, this helps ensure that if someone does wander in, they won’t get very far.
+However, if your gate and main door are locked as employees leave in the evening it helps ensure that a stranger won’t get very far.

 Just because you have locks on your gate and outer door doesn’t mean you can neglect locks on the inside.
 These add another obstacle for criminals.
 However, internal locks also help protect your business from liabilities involving employees and customers.
 For example, if an employee or customer wanders where they are not supposed to, even if they have no malicious intent, they could injure themselves or break some vital equipment.